functions-pro/directory/README.md

-# directory
+# Functions.pro
-Directory of public functions
+Directory of functions to help you automate and succeed.